Anti-collision light: Strobe

 Strobe lights are flashing white lights on the furthest left, right and, on larger aircraft and some smaller ones, back points of an aircraft.
 They are the brightest lights on the aircraft, and are used to signal that an aircraft is entering or approaching an active runway, or for visibility in dark, clear sky.
-They are sometimes turned off in cloud or fog, as they can further obscure the pilot's sight outside of the aircraft by reflecting off water particles.
+They are sometimes turned off in cloud or fog, as they can further obscure the pilot's view outside the aircraft by reflecting off water droplets.